 An additional conference, TriboLyon 2013, has been organized in conjunction with the World Tribology Congress, making it an important year for the subject.

-In 2012, SKF invested $245 million in research and development, representing 2.5% of annual revenue.
+In 2012, SKF invested 180 million euros in research and development, representing 2.5 % of annual turnover.
 The development activities resulted in the submission of 660 invention disclosures and 421 new patents in 2012.
 Important innovations have come out as a result of the tribological knowledge in SKF, such as SKF Energy Efficient bearings, NoWear coating, hybrid bearings, brass and polymer cages, super-finished bearings for special applications, surface texturing, grease and lubricant specifications and low-friction seals.

 SKF and INSA de Lyon have further strengthened their cooperation by setting up the SKF Chair on “Lubricated interfaces for the future” at INSA de Lyon.
-The aim of this six-year Chair is to carry out an upstream, cross-functional study covering the identification, understanding and modeling of the behavior of lubricants under extreme conditions imposed by the lubricated interfaces.
+The aim of this six-year Chair is to carry out an upstream, cross-functional study covering the identification, understanding and modelling of the behaviour of lubricants under extreme conditions imposed by the lubricated interfaces.